pauloamgomes/CockpitCMS-RedisCache/README.md

 * The **bypass_token** shall be a private token you generate to bypass the cache during requests (e.g. for performing tests).
 * The **prefix** can be used when using multiple instances of cockpit in same redis server.
 * The **cache_paths** are the API paths you want to cache and the ttl value (in seconds).
+* The **cache_request_ignore** is optional and can be useful in situations the request is modified by the server with random/dynamic values invalidating the cache.
+It can be filled with the server specific parameters.
 * Wildcards are supported in the paths

 ### Permissions